Table of Contents

 Diabetes is where your cat stops producing enough insulin or loses the ability to respond to it.
 This hormone plays a crucial role in regulating blood glucose, and without it, blood sugar levels soar.
 With glucose mainly accumulating in the blood, cats are unable to get it into the body’s cells to use it as an energy source.

-Hyperthyroidism is another hormonal disease, this time caused by an overproduction of the hormone thyroid whose role is in metabolism regulation.
-This accelerates your cat’s metabolism, causing them to burn energy quickly and lose weight.
+Hyperthyroidism is another hormonal disease, this time caused by an overproduction of the hormone thyroid.
+This hormone plays an important role in metabolism.
+Having excessive amounts of this hormone running around the body accelerates your cat’s metabolism, causing them to burn energy quickly and lose weight.

 İf your cat is losing weight but still eating, hyperthyroidism is a likely culprit.
 However, a decreased appetite is sometimes seen, but always with an increase in thirst.
 If you see a cat not eating but drinking, don’t rule hyperthyroidism out.